Using BBQ's responsibly in Thanet’s public beaches & open spaces

 Enjoying a barbecue is one the great things about living and visiting the Thanet coast.
 These guidelines will help you make the most of this opportunity, and ensure the seafront and open spaces stays safe for everyone – without spoiling your fun.
 Please follow these simple rules – below.
 You can also help follow Thanet Coast Codes to reduce disturbance to marine and birdlife.

-- BBQs should only be used after 6pm on Thanet beaches, except at Joss Bay where this is allowed during the day.
+- BBQs should only be used after 6pm on Thanet beaches.

 - Check signage and bylaws before using.